 I enjoyed a performance of Cape Town’s 4 Tons of Fun at Alexander Theatre last night.
 They paid tribute to the “Queen of Soul” Aretha Franklin.
 Produced by Sthe Mfuphi, Soi Soi Gqeza, Bulelwa Sakayi, and Michelle Thomas, the show featured Aretha’s all-time favorites like “Respect,” “Natural Woman,” “Chain of Fools,” “A Deeper Love,” “Ain’t…Read More

 Fugard Theatre’s production of Kunene and the King is masterful!
 Talented, seasoned actors gave powerful performances capturing the audience’s full attention.
 John Kani’s new play presents the deep pent-up emotions of South Africans before and after the end of apartheid twenty-five years ago.
 No holds barred, it gets to the heart of things.
 My first…Read More

-Artscape Theatre is a favorite venue in Cape Town and last night I attended a performance of I Capuleti e i Montecchi – The Capulets and Montagues.
-In this creative production, Cape Town Opera (CTO) collaborates with the University of Cape Town (UCT) Opera School to present Italian composer Vincenzo Bellini’s work.
-It’s based on…Read More
+Artscape Theatre Artscape Theatre is a favorite venue in Cape Town.
+Last night I attended a performance of I Capuleti e i Montecchi – The Capulets and Montagues.
+In this creative production, Cape Town Opera (CTO) collaborated with the University of Cape Town (UCT) Opera School to present Italian composer Vincenzo Bellini’s operatic work.
+Vincenzo…Read More

 “That which is seen, cannot be unseen; unless that which is seen was never seen in the first place.
 Or maybe it was seen, but not quite in the way it happened.
 If it even happened at all.”
 Plot Last night I saw Apple Face, a witty, avant-garde comedy written by Pierre Malherbe, directed by…Read More